chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 Deploying containers on a STIG hardened host provides many of the security features that are difficult or sometimes impossible to implement inside a container.
 What's left then is the application-level security configuration — in particular vulnerability remediation — which Chainguard provides through our guaranteed vulnerability remediation SLAs.

-## False Positives and the General Purpose OS STIG
+## False positives and the General Purpose OS STIG

 Here we've assembled several explanations for requirements from Chainguard's General Purpose Operating System STIG that are likely to cause false positives when scanning containers, as well as the rationale for those requirements.
 By disambiguating these false positives, the following sections should be helpful to any administrators deploying containers in environments where STIG hardening is necessary both as a means to understand where to expend effort performing hardening and for discussions with assessors and compliance personnel.